 A Meadowbrook Education

-Children are actively involved in all aspects of their education, developing a strong sense of independence and control over their learning.
+Meadowbrook children are actively involved in all aspects of their education, developing a strong sense of independence and control over their learning.
 They meet with teachers to help set their own aspirational targets, learn how to improve their standards and contribute to the termly parent – pupil – teacher meetings.

 Meadowbrook children are seen as crucial in the design and delivery of their education which ensures they remain motivated and happy.
+Everything we do here, we do WITH the children, not TO them.

 Staff also believe that to be successful, a school first has to touch the heart of a child before it can reach the mind.
 Meadowbrook teachers pride themselves on acting with kindness and firmness creating close and genuine relationships with their pupils.